jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 - **Node Count**: Lattice sizes of at least 10^7 nodes are recommended to minimize boundary effects.
 - **Validation**: Trial 009 demonstrated qualitative attraction between an electron and a positron on a 21×21×21 lattice using echo gradients, verifying that long-range timing disturbances steer motion without preset velocities.
 - **Validation**: Trial 010 measured convergence times for different initial separations, providing baseline data for estimating the ETM Coulomb constant.
+- **Validation**: Trial 017 observed that two electrons given a brief initial velocity toward each other are subsequently repelled purely by echo gradients.
+- **Validation**: Trial 018 repeated electron–positron annihilation on a 51×51×51 lattice for two ticks.
+No collision occurred and energy was conserved to machine precision, demonstrating stability for long runs.
+- **Validation**: Trial 019 repeated the energy calculation on a 51×51×51 lattice for hundreds of ticks, confirming that electron energy values remain constant over extended runs.
+- **Validation**: Trial 020 extended photon propagation on the same lattice size, ensuring that a photon continues moving under ETM logic after a single initial displacement.
+- **Validation**: Trial 021 extended the photon speed test on the same lattice size, confirming that a uniform echo gradient moves the photon exactly one step per tick without persistent velocity.
+- **Validation**: Trial 022 repeated the photon gradient test on the same lattice size, showing sustained deflection solely from the timing gradient.
+- **Validation**: Trial 023 repeated the photon absorption check, confirming the orbital coupling threshold remains consistent over repeated runs.
+- **Validation**: Trial 024 repeated the photon emission test, demonstrating symmetry with the absorption criterion and bolstering confidence in ETM orbital rules.
+- **Validation**: Trial 025 repeated the electron absorption energy measurement on a larger lattice, verifying that the absorbed energy equals the photon energy regardless of boundary size.
+- **Validation**: Trial 026 extended the electron–positron attraction on a 51×51×51 lattice for hundreds of ticks, strengthening the data set for deriving the ETM Coulomb constant.
+- **Validation**: Trial 034 repeated the electron repulsion experiment on a 51×51×51 lattice for hundreds of ticks.
+A short Codex run on a 21×21×21 grid confirmed repulsion with initial velocities applied once.
+The resulting trajectories will refine the Coulomb constant measurement.

 ### 4. Magnetic Interaction
 Introduce moving charges and analyze the timing disturbances produced by their motion.